ioannisam/bitonic-sort/README.md

 make
 ```

-To run the executable you can either run the command `make run`, which executes the algorithm with **4** processes and a sequence of **16 random** numbers (4 numbers per process).
+To run the executable you can run the command `make run`, which executes the algorithm with **4** processes and a sequence of **16 random** numbers (4 numbers per process).
 In order to tweak the ammount of processes or total numbers to sort you should run the following command:

 ```bash
 mpirun -np {np} ./bin/distributed {q} {p}